VulcanJS/vulcan-next/src/content/docs/features/architecture-and-others.md

 To do so, we currently use a Webpack config so folders in `packages/@vulcanjs` can be imported the same way as `node_modules`.
 For instance, `packages/@vulcanjs/next-utils` can be imported as `import "@vulcanjs/next-utils"` in your code.
 You can reproduce the same behaviour with any other prefix by changing `tsconfig.common.json`

 However, you are **not** forced to structure your own code as packages.
+[Avoid Hasty Abstractions!](https://kentcdodds.com/blog/aha-programming)

 ### Magic src imports with `~`